ChiragVaghela10/quarter_laplacian/README.md

 | EPI    | 0.08  | 0.03      |

 QLF consistently outperforms the standard Laplacian filter across all three metrics:
-- Higher PSNR suggests better noise suppression and overall signal fidelity.
+- A higher PSNR generally indicates better image quality (less distortion).
+QLF achieves a +1.11 dB improvement over the Laplacian filter, indicating that it produces less noisy or distorted outputs and preserves the original image fidelity better.
-- Much better SSIM (Structural Similarity) shows QLF preserves perceptual features like edges and texture more effectively.
+- SSIM measures perceptual similarity, focusing on luminance, contrast, and structure.
+The QLF outperforms the Laplacian filter by a substantial margin, with a SSIM improvement of +0.32.
+This implies that QLF preserves structures and textures significantly better, which is especially critical in low-light images where structural features can easily be lost.
-- EPI (Edge Preservation Index) is higher for QLF, which aligns with the intent of QLF being edge-aware.
+- EPI measures how well edges are preserved in the filtered image.
+QLF again shows better performance with a +0.05 gain, meaning it retains edge details more effectively than the standard Laplacian, which is crucial for maintaining the sharpness and clarity of objects.

 ## How to Run
 ```